sofiafer08/CyberHojaldre/Mobility_Management/README.md

 ## Chassis

 We use a custom **3D printed PETG chassis** designed using Fusion 360.
-This vehicle frame is custom fitted with a space for our **two Slot 18650 Battery Holder**, an **Arduino UNO R4 WiFi** holder, a bracket for.
+This vehicle frame is custom fitted with a space for our **two Slot 18650 Battery Holder**, an **Arduino UNO R4 WiFi** holder, a bracket for a **3V–6V Dual Axis TT Gear Motor**.
 This simple design gives us ease of repair and modification, high ground clearance and torsional rigidity.
 It's an effective design which adapts to our robot's needs.

 ![ladder frame 450 px](https://github.com/user-attachments/assets/d033e1b5-6092-41a4-9a70-7b7c35e30245)